WilliamBall2/Hostinger-Coupon-Code/README.md

-# Hostinger Coupon Code (2026): Up to 83% Off + Extra 20% Discount & Free Domain
+# Hostinger Coupon Code [May 2026] – Get 83% Discount

 Want to grab the best deal on Hostinger hosting in 2026?